dev11systems/universal-coherence-framework/docs/README.md

 **Directory:** `/docs/interpretation/`

-This forthcoming layer will explore:
+This layer will translate UCF into:

+* philosophical grounding
+* ethics and lived implications
 * meaning-making
-* philosophical grounding
-* ethical considerations
-* human implications
-* narrative and conceptual interpretations
 * liberation theory
+* narrative framing
-* coherence as a worldview
+* human worldview integration

-Once created, this layer becomes the bridge between **science → systems → meaning**.
+Interpretation is the bridge from **science → meaning → society**.

 ---

 # 🧭 Suggested Reading Paths

-Depending on your goals:
+Choose a path depending on your goals.

 ### **For scientific grounding:**

-1. Foundations Overview
+1. Foundations → Core Principles
 2. Predictive Processing
-3. Network Theory & Cybernetics
+3. Cybernetics & Networks
-4. Coherence States (in main README)
+4. Coherence States

-### **For system design / AI alignment:**
+### **For AI, AE, or system design:**

-1. Foundations → Networks
+1. Domains → Cognition
-2. Speculation → Structural Docs
+2. Domains → AI–AE
+3. Foundations → Network Theory
-3. Speculation → Ethics
+4. Speculation → Structural Models
-4. Integration Layer (Speculation)

-### **For future / hybrid intelligence thinking:**
+### **For societal / ecological understanding:**

-1. Speculation → Cross-Intelligence Docs
+1. Domains → Society
-2. Speculation → Distributed Selfhood
+2. Domains → Ecology
-3. Speculation → Liberated Intelligence Architectures
+3. Domains → Collapse Dynamics
-4. Integration Layer
+4. Interpretation (when ready)

-### **For philosophical & conceptual meaning:**
+### **For philosophical or personal meaning:**

-1. Interpretation Layer (when built)
+1. Domains → Human Experience
-2. Coherence Ethics
+2. Domains → Ethics
-3. Coherence Agency & Autonomy
-4. Developmental & Evolutionary Dynamics
+3. Interpretation Layer (upcoming)
+4. Domains → Consciousness Frontiers

 ---

 # ✔️ Status

-The `/docs` directory is now structured and indexed.
+The `/docs` directory is now fully structured and indexed.

+As the framework evolves, new documents will extend the Domains layer, Foundations detail, and the upcoming Interpretation layer.